“Buy this course to get 56 hours of content!”

 Atul Gawande has a wonderful TED talk on this topic.
 Do you really want to get better at something?
 If you do, he says, then get a coach.

 At Soundfly, we fervently believe in the power of a good coach and mentor to help you make dramatic improvements in a short amount of time.
 That’s why we designed our Mainstage courses to include personalized support from a trained Soundfly Mentor.
-We also developed a one-month mentorship program called the Headliners Club for that same reason — because if you really want to get better at something, you’re going to need a mentor and/or a coach.
+We also developed a one-month mentorship program for that same reason — because if you really want to get better at something, you’re going to need a mentor and/or a coach.

 What makes a great coaching relationship?
 We believe it’s built on a few things:

 - Someone who is invested in your improvement

 - Someone who can help you learn new patterns of thinking

 - Someone who can help you reflect on where you are and where you want to go

 - Someone who can break down big dreams into smaller, realistic actions

 - Someone who will regularly give you feedback on your work